-All employees and contractors undergo pre-employment medical examinations to ensure that they are fit to work.
-These are followed by periodic risk-based medical examinations during employment and an exit medical examination when leaving Rössing Uranium.
+All employees and contractors undergo preemployment medical examinations to ensure they are fit to work.
+These are followed by periodic risk-based medical examinations during employment and an exit medical examination when an employee terminates employment at Rössing Uranium.

 Employees knowing their HIV status

 In 2016 a total of 311 individuals, employees and contractors, went on record as knowing their HIV status after attending voluntary counselling and testing sessions on site.
 These sessions were conducted by a non-governmental organisation, Namibia Planned Parenthood Association.

 Radiation safety is a discipline involving both science and psychology.
 The science explains and quantifes the principles of interaction between matter and radiation, including the interaction of radiation with living tissue and potential biological effects from exposure to ionising radiation.

 While the science is well understood, the risk perception and psychological effects of radiation on people are not as well established.
 Internationally, appreciation for the importance of appropriate communication about radiation risk is growing.